The world's press needs to put Netanyahu on notice

 In the aftermath of Murtaja's death, the Israeli government sent out two distinct messages.
 First, the military appointed a brigadier general to investigate the IDF's reaction to the protests in general, and the shooting of the journalist in particular.

-Then, at the political level, defense minister Avigdor Lieberman blamed the victim.
+Then, at the political level, defense minister Avigdor Liberman blamed the victim.
 He accused Murtaja of being a militant member of Hamas, the party that governs Gaza and which is viewed as a terrorist organization by Israel and many of its Western allies, including the United States.
 He accused Murtaja of using a drone to collect intelligence along the border, though he provided no evidence for either assertion.

 Murtaja's colleagues deny he belonged to Hamas.
 In fact, Murtaja's production company, Ain Media, received a USAID grant last month after strict vetting by the US government, according to the Associated Press.
 Murtaja was even detained and beaten by Hamas security forces for filming in 2015, according to the International Federation of Journalists.

 Three Palestinian journalists with Murtaja also denied that he was operating a drone camera at the time of his death, although he had used aerial photography as part of his media work in the past.
-The IDF refused to back up Lieberman's drone claim.
+The IDF refused to back up Liberman's drone claim.
 In any case, flying a drone, an increasingly popular piece of news-gathering equipment globally, should not be a death sentence.

-It's regrettable that Netanyahu hasn't reined in his defense minister, who smeared a journalist as a terrorist after he was shot and killed.
+It's regrettable that Israeli Prime Minister Bejamin Netanyahu hasn't reined in his defense minister, who smeared a journalist as a terrorist after he was shot and killed.
 Is this going to be tactic in the future to justify the breaching of international law, which protects civilians and journalists in armed conflict?

 Israel's State Comptroller, an independent watchdog of the executive branch of government, has emphasized in reports following previous violence in 2003 and 2017 that the government has failed to develop and implement nonlethal means to deal with demonstrations.
 And in a report published just last month on Israel's conflict with Hamas in 2014, the Comptroller said the huge delays in the IDF's investigation of its own conduct undermined the effectiveness and credibility of the military's accountability mechanisms.